Fast list-decoding of univariate multiplicity and folded Reed-Solomon codes: Notations and Preliminaries

 \begin{theorem}[{\cite[Theorem 2.1]{Alekhnovich2005}}] Let $B$ be a set of $\ell$ vectors of dimension $m$.
 Let $n$ be the maximal degree of the polynomials which are entries of the vectors in $B$.
 Then, there is an algorithm that finds the shortest vector in $\mathcal{L}_B$, the lattice generated by $B$, in time $\tilde{O}(n(\ell + m)^4)$. \end{theorem}

-Note that the above theorem yields a nearly linear-time algorithm in the maximal degree of the polynomials in the basis, albeit a polynomial time in the dimension of the lattice.
-Alekhnovich's key observation is that this suffices to obtain nearly linear-time algorithms for several applications, one of which is list-decoding polynomial codes.
+Note that the above theorem yields a nearly-linear-time algorithm in the maximal degree of the polynomials in the basis, albeit a polynomial time in the dimension of the lattice.
+Alekhnovich's key observation is that this suffices to obtain nearly-linear-time algorithms for several applications, one of which is list-decoding polynomial codes.